vishalmhjn/actrys/README.md

 	```sh
 	source ~/actrys/bin/activate
 	```
-* Make the github repository your parent directory:
+* Make the github repository your current directory:
 	```sh
 	cd path/to/your/github/repository
 	```